 Students at Hamline can apply for a college-wide competitive summer grant to pursue a focused research project in close collaboration with a faculty member.
 These grants, usually given between the junior and senior years often (but not exclusively) contribute to honors projects.

 English majors are encouraged and can apply for resources to present their research at regional and national conferences.
-Students working on honors projects or completing collaborative research typically submit abstracts for NCUR.
+Students working on honors projects or completing collaborative research typically submit abstracts for NCUR, a prestigious national conference.
 Also, students in the fall sections of the senior seminar each produce an abstract and final paper developing their own professional research in the course topic.
-Typically up to six students from the fall sections of senior seminar have the opportunity to present their seminar research at NCUR.
-These students are selected by their classmates based on the strength of their abstracts describing their research projects.
-If accepted by NCUR, which is a prestigious national conference, these students travel with approximately twenty-five other Hamline students to present their papers in the spring.
+If accepted by NCUR, these students travel with a large cohort from across the University to present their work in the spring.
 Others present annually to an English conference organized by the Associated Colleges of the Twin CIties (ACTC), as well as at various regional and national conferences.